EDCD/EDMarketConnector/docs/Releasing.md

 killswitches.json file *in the `releases` branch*.
 That file **must only ever be committed to the `releases` branch!!!**  See [docs/Killswitches.md](Killswitches.md).

+Killswitch files can and should be verified using the `killswitch_test.py` script in the `scripts` directory

 # Packaging & Installer Generation

 You'll want to do the .exe and .msi generation in a `cmd.exe` window, not e.g.